 If you are sick with or have been exposed to COVID-19, you should stay at home, minimizing contact with other people, until you are well.
 We are happy to reschedule your pet’s appointment when you are feeling well again.

 We have emailed you a consent form to sign electronically.
 Please do so.
-To limit the amount of contact required with C-SNIP staff on the day of your appointment, we ask that you pay ahead of time with a credit card over the phone, if you are able to do so.
+To limit the amount of contact required with C-SNIP staff on the day of your appointment, we ask that you pay ahead of time via an emailed link that you will receive a few days prior to your appointment.
+You can also call our clinic and pre-pay with a credit card over the phone.
 We understand that not all of our clients will be able to pay ahead of time.
 In that case, we ask that you bring a credit/debit card to pay on the day of your appointment.
 If you are not able to use a credit/debit card on the day of your appointment, we ask that you bring cash in the exact amount.

 For cats, please use disposable liners (ex. newspaper, potty pad, old towel, etc.) only for the carriers.
 The liner will be disposed of and replaced with a new disposable liner for the trip home.
 For dogs, please bring them on a collar/harness and leash.
 We will not be able to hold your leash at our clinic for the pick-up person.

-We ask that you park and leave your pet in your vehicle and report to the staff member stationed outside.
-Please abide by clearly marked social distancing boundaries and limit the number of clients waiting to check-in at one time.
-We will put you on a digital waitlist so you can return to your car and wait for a text message letting you know that it’s your turn to come inside.
-If text messaging isn’t an option for communication on the day of surgery, we will note your vehicle information and a staff member will notify you when it is your turn to check-in.
+We ask that you remain in your vehicle and text HERE to the number provided to you in your confirmation emails and follow instructions from there.
+Please abide by clearly marked social distancing boundaries and give other clients plenty of space.
+Once you have arrived and texted us, you will be added to a digital waitlist and we will text you when it is your turn to come inside.
+If text messaging isn’t an option for communication on the day of surgery, please report to the staff member stationed at the podium outside and we will note your vehicle information and a staff member will notify you when it is your turn to check-in.

 We only perform surgeries on pets who are in good health.
 If your pet seems like he/she is unwell, not eating or drinking normally, sneezing, or unusually tired, we will need to reschedule for the future when your pet is well due to the risk associated with surgery.